tbklang/documentation/docs/implementation/34-dependency.md

         needed, therefore a second visitation state is required.
 See `tree()`.
 7.  `DNode[] dependencies`
-    -   The current `DNode`'s array of depenencies which themselves are `DNode`s
+    -   The current `DNode`’s array of depenencies which themselves are `DNode`s
 8.  `performLinearization()`
     -   Performs the linearization process on the dependency tree,